-The core principal that the Commission has worked to since establishment has been financial independence and ensuring that the service that it provides is wholly funded by those companies and organisations that benefit from its work, rather than the public.
+The core principle that the Commission has worked to since establishment has been financial independence and ensuring that the service that it provides is wholly funded by those companies and organisations that benefit from its work, rather than the public.
 This was one of the pillars upon which the Commission was founded and it takes this responsibility extremely seriously.
 That is clearly a positive, but the downside to being an independent body with no public funding, is that the importance of gambling regulation (relative to its own demands) decreases in the eyes of government as the strong personal links that existed upon establishment slowly wither away.
 If regulation was all that the Commission did, this might not matter, but it has also been given a statutory duty to protect the vulnerable and it is here where the level of funding available to the Commission does not match potential demand.
 Treatment of compulsive gambling is a specialist task, requiring dedicated professional help.
 The Commission cannot impose what would amount to an undue burden on its relatively small industry to fund a programme of this sort.
 Such an action would be counter-productive.
 It needs the engagement and assistance of government to do this.
 The competing financial pressures facing everyone have been well rehearsed over the past few years and the Commission realises this, which is why it has always sought the most efficient, light-touch and low-cost model that it can.
-The Commission believes that it may now have found such a model, but in order to be sustainable, it cannot be funded just from the Commission's Social Responsibility Fund.
-To that end the Commission urges all interested parties, within government, the industry and the third sector, to engage and help deliver a programme of assistance that is right for Jersey.

-In terms of its operating costs, payroll remains the most significant and this is true of most organisations.
+In terms of its operating costs, payroll remains the most significant.
 The difficulties of finding staff in Jersey are well known and the financial rewards offered by the finance industry only exacerbate this.
 The Commission must, therefore, strike a balance between resisting wage inflation against the need for professional staff who can be trained and developed in what is something of a niche area.
+The Commission considers itself particularly fortunate to have obtained the services of an additional experienced regulator on a part-time basis.
 The Commission also sets a great importance upon its links with allied regulators overseas and commits approximately 5% of its income towards travel and conferences to maintain these links and deliver the learning and engagement that comes with it.
 Finally, office, administration and technological costs make up the balance of the operating costs of the Commission.
 IT provision, particularly the specialist oversight and analysis tools required by the Commission are resource hungry and must be maintained and updated.
 The Commission also seeks to recover some of the costs of its inspection programme where it believes they are over and above the normal level maintained through its licence fees.